evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 93,4kWh and a net capacity of 83,7kWh, meaning you have a 9,7kWh buffer for protection.
 (10,4%).
-The [WLTP range](../../../../guides/understandingrange/wltp) varies from 488 to 448 km (303-278 mi), depending on car options.
+Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 488 to 448 km (303-278 mi).
 Bigger wheels are an example of an option that increases consumption and reduces range.
 The consumption is between 17,2kWh/100km for the basic version and 18,7kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 270kW.
 A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 18 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 65% resulting in an actual charge speed including time loss on 165kW.
 Each charge session would take 19 minutes and 53 seconds.